<< Yesterday

 2005 During the fireworks display at Pawtucket's McCoy Stadium, two shells misfire, landing in the stands.
 Four or five employees of the Telstar Display Fireworks suffer minor burns, and some fans are injured when they stumble to escape from the mishap.

 2006 Barry Bonds (41), Steve Finley (41), and birthday boy Moises Alou (40) become the first trio of 40-year-olds to start a game in the same outfield.
-The senior flycatchers combine to go 4-for-11 along with two stolen bases to help the Giants defeat Philadelphia, 5-3.
+The senior flycatchers combine to go 4-for-11 with two stolen bases to help the Giants defeat Philadelphia, 5-3.

 2009 Albert Pujols' 8th-inning home run with the bases loaded proves to be the difference in the Cardinals' 7-4 victory over the Reds.
 The grand slam, the tenth of his career, establishes a new franchise record, moving the Santo Domingo (DR) native past Redbird Hall of Famer Stan Musial.